jstp/jstp-uri/version/1.0/syntax.md

 ### Port Number

 The Port Number is a positive integer representing the port number of the target destination.
 It is _optional_.
+If not present, a virtual address is assumed.

 ### Transport Protocol Label